clementlabois/Data-Analysis/README.md

 **Goal:** Automate data extraction from an e-commerce-style website and build an interactive dashboard to visualize product metrics and textual patterns based on book data.

 **Description:** This project is based on Books to Scrape, a mock e-commerce platform designed for practicing web scraping.
-Using Selenium and BeautifulSoup, I created a scraper that collects book data (title, price, rating, category, and URL).
+Using BeautifulSoup, I created a scraper that collects book data (title, price, rating, category, and URL).
 The data is then visualized using Streamlit in a dashboard that includes both numeric and textual analysis.

 **App:**